Indoctrination & Propaganda: Paper:

 Contemporary autocracies use the law to stifle their rivals’ ability and willingness to challenge the state.
 This work reviews recent literature on the origins and consequences of legal repression in electoral autocracies.
 It also discusses how, in Vladimir Putin’s Russia, the law has been used to exercise political power vis-à-vis the opposition.
 The discussion advances understanding of the consequences of legal repression on dissent, civil society, and the public.
 It also advances understanding of the dynamic nature of legal repression, illustrating how domestic and external events can cause growing investments in legal repression.

-Team: Katerina Tertytchnaya and and Madeleine Tiratsoo
+Team: Katerina Tertytchnaya and Madeleine Tiratsoo

 Strategies of political control and regime survival in autocracies: